 - Charlie Brown from Peanuts, pictured above.
-According to Charles Schultz, it's the result of Charlie Brown's father being the local barber, who maintains Charlie with a perpetual buzz cut.
+According to Charles Schulz, he's blond, but since his father is the local barber, he maintains Charlie with a perpetual buzz cut.

 - Lt.
 Fuzz, ironically, in Beetle Bailey

-- Greg Heffley from Diary of a Wimpy Kid.
-Since Greg in the live-action movie has a full head of hair, Greg is generally considered to have hair in the book as well.
+- Greg Heffley from Diary of a Wimpy Kid is depicted with just three strands of hair sticking out of the top of his head in a tuft.
+Since Greg in the live-action movies has a full head of hair, Greg is generally considered to have hair in the book as well.

 - A classic series of Chinese children's storybooks, San Mao, so named for the young protagonist having only three hairs on his head.

-- Nightmare Ned's titular boy has a few strands of hair that stick straight up.
+- Nightmare Ned's title boy has a few strands of hair that stick straight up.